Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Drive-P2D

 \subsection{Benchmark Construction}

-We adopt a three-level protocol, comprising Object, Scene, and Decision, which is progressively structured rather than independent: perception supports scene understanding, and both stages jointly inform decision-making.
+We adopt a three-level protocol, which is progressively structured: object-level perception provides task-relevant cues, scene-level understanding adds contextual constraints, and decision-level tasks evaluate how these cues and constraints support driving decisions.

-\textbf{Overview.} We define two metrics at each level, thereby establishing an Object–Scene–Decision evaluation pipeline.
-All metrics are selection questions: Object and Decision are single-choice, while Scene is multiple-choice.
-The benchmark contains \textbf{6.65K} questions covering the three levels.
-Figure~\ref{fig:word_cloud} shows a word cloud for our benchmark.
+\textbf{Overview.} We define two tasks at each level, thereby establishing an Object–Scene–Decision evaluation pipeline.
+All tasks are selection questions: Object and Decision are single-choice, while Scene is multiple-choice.
+The benchmark contains \textbf{6,650} questions covering the three levels.
 Detailed annotation templates for all six tasks are provided in Appendix~\ref{app:annotation-templates}.
+We further include risk-aware splits, similar-scene robustness testing, and perception--decision correlation analysis to support fine-grained evaluation beyond overall accuracy.

-\textbf{Object level} evaluates perception: (Object-1) identify the object in the image that most influences the decision; (Object-2) determine the state of a designated object. \textbf{Scene level} aims to evaluate scene-level understanding: (Scene-1) recognize weather and illumination; (Scene-2) identify special scene factors that potentially influence driving decisions (e.g., roadworks, accidents). \textbf{Decision level} aims to evaluate decision-making capability: (Decision-1) select the optimal action for the ego vehicle in the scenario; (Decision-2) evaluate the safety of specified and potentially suboptimal actions.
-Both tasks are informed by critical perceptual and contextual signals from Object-1/2 and Scene-1/2, providing the basis and constraints for decision-making.
+\textbf{Task levels.} Object level evaluates perception: (Object-1) identify the object in the image that most influences the decision; (Object-2) determine the state of a designated object.
+Scene level aims to evaluate scene-level understanding: (Scene-1) recognize weather and illumination; (Scene-2) identify special scene factors that potentially influence driving decisions (e.g., roadworks, accidents).
+Decision level aims to evaluate decision-making capability: (Decision-1) select the optimal action for the ego vehicle in the scenario; (Decision-2) evaluate the safety of specified and potentially suboptimal actions.
+Decision-1/2 are designed around perceptual cues and contextual constraints from Object-1/2 and Scene-1/2.
 We summarize the design intentions of the six tasks in Appendix~\ref{app:task-intentions}.

 \textbf{Annotation protocol.} To ensure annotation accuracy, all QA pairs are manually annotated by human annotators.
 To ensure annotation consistency, each item is independently labeled by two experienced drivers.
 In cases of disagreement, a third human arbitrator adjudicates, and the final annotation is assigned accordingly.